Do you have a mobile or responsive site?

 - Read more: Web development trends

-That’s good news if your e-commerce catalog is mobile friendly but your forums or other content sections are not.
+That’s good news if your e-commerce catalogue is mobile friendly but your forums or other content sections are not.
 The unfriendly sections will not cause your entire site to be ranked as unfriendly.
 So, how can I check whether our sites will be affected?
 Over the past few months, Google has put some effort into informing webmasters about the performance of their mobile websites and alerting them to the issues they may have through different tools including.

 1. Mobile usability report – within Google Webmaster Tools, Google now details webpages on your website with errors for mobile users, going into detail, e.g. when buttons are too close to one another.
 2. Mobile Friendly Test: Google has provided a mobile-friendly testing tool that analyzes each page that you enter and tells you whether it’s mobile friendly or not (see in the image below)